Level 1 Brickwork

 Why should I choose the course?

 This course is ideal if you have an interest in the specialist trade of bricklaying and are looking to progress in the construction industry as a bricklayer.
 You will gain an industry recognised qualification from City & Guilds and study in our dedicated Colin Daniels Construction Centre, which houses well-equipped workshops containing a wide range of tools and materials.
-There’s never been a more exciting time to start a bricklaying career.
+There has never been a more exciting time to start a bricklaying career.
 There is a huge drive to build thousands of new homes each year throughout the UK, meaning your skills will be in very high demand once you qualify.
 This course will give you the essential skills you need to break into this thriving industry.

 What will I learn?